-The hydrogen composition model described in this report is recommended as an improvement over existing calculation methods due to the models realistic treatment of nitrate effects on hydrogen composition and inclusion of format and glycolate radiolytic and thermolytic effects.
-In order to generated a bounding model for use with all organics present in SRS liquid waste, the following recommendations are made to generate data for the improvement of the model:
+The hydrogen composition model described in this report is recommended as an improvement over existing calculation methods due to the model's realistic treatment of nitrate effects on hydrogen composition and inclusion of formate and glycolate radiolytic and thermolytic effects.
+To generate a bounding model for use with all organics present in SRS liquid waste, the following recommendations are made to generate data for the improvement of the model.

-- Real-waste and simulant testing should be performed such that the accuracy of the predictions made by this model can be confirmed.
+- Radioactive-waste and simulant testing should be performed such that the accuracy of the predictions made by this model can be confirmed.
 In particular, the recommended testing should examine the production rates of H2, N2O, N2, and any other gases evolved from radioactive waste at caustic conditions.
 If practical, this testing should be designed with sufficient sensitivity to allow for the determination of oxygen consumption. - Additional testing should be performed to evaluate the validity of this model with regards to the multitude of organic species known to exist in Savannah River Site (SRS) waste streams (e.g., tributylphosphate, IsoparTM, etc.).
 Focus should be given to understanding the composition of vapors produced by organic radiolysis and thermolysis as a function of both temperature and organic speciation.
-Such data may be coupled with the thermolytic model developed by Hu3 in order to generate a comprehensive hydrogen composition model for trapped gas bubbles in radioactive waste.
+Such data may be coupled with the Global TOC Thermolysis model developed by Woodham and Martino2 to generate a comprehensive hydrogen composition model for trapped gas bubbles in radioactive waste. - Calculations and analyses performed using the prediction formula for compositions of gas generated by the thermolysis of glycolate should examine the sensitivity of the system to a wide range of possible hydrogen compositions until sufficient testing can be performed to validate or enhance the prediction methodology.
+These sensitivity analyses should ideally include an assessment of impact from thermolytic compositions equivalent to pure hydrogen as a bounding evaluation.